aseprite/docs/context-bar.md

 ![Tolerance example](context-bar/tolerance.gif)

-The paint bucket tolerance adjust if a similar color will be filled, with `0` being only the exact color will be filled and `255` being all colors will be filled.
+The paint bucket tolerance adjusts if a similar color will be filled, with `0` being only the exact color will be filled and `255` being all colors will be filled.

 ### Contiguous mode